bitsol/minimal-mistakes/_posts/2018-01-26-no-problemo-gpio.markdown

 So, any given pin is either for supplying or diverting power to/from the Raspberry Pi, configurable as an input or output for any kind of devices, should be reserved for a specific kind of device interface, or can be used for ground.
 Let's look at a practical example instead of these confusing words, shall we?

 ### Connecting a Device
-To do this, you should be using jumper leads (preferably with female plugs) in your male header.
+To do this, you should be using jumper leads in your header.
+To provide the strongest connection, use a male header and female jumpers.
 The other end can go to whatever you want.

 If you're just digesting this information, you may ask why I'm not using a breadboard (a plastic board with goodies such as a ground rail, typically used for prototyping).
 The answer is, it's not compact enough for me, and for most small scale projects a full-sized breadboard is overkill.